pawelzny/dotty_dict/README.rst

 Dotty dict-like object allow to access deeply nested keys using dot notation.
 Create Dotty from dict or other dict-like object to use magic of Dotty.

+Ultimate goal is to match all Python dictionary method to work with deeply nested **Dotty** keys.

 * Free software: MIT license
 * Documentation: https://dotty-dict.readthedocs.io.